Section 3.5 Titles

 Many, many other structures admit titles.
 Experiment, or look at specific descriptions of the structure you are interested in.
-Titles are very integral to PreTeXt, much like cross-references.
+Titles are integral to PreTeXt, much like cross-references.
 Titles migrate to the Table of Contents, get used in page headers for print output, can be used in lists (such as a List of Figures), and can be used as the text of a cross-reference, instead of a number.
-You might not be inclined to give a
+You might be inclined to not give a

 <remark> a title, but it would definitely be good practice to do so (study Best Practice 4.8.1).
 For more details consult Section 4.8.